-Whats is Virtual LAN (VLAN)?
+What is Virtual LAN (VLAN)?

-What is Virtual LAN (VLAN):
+What is Virtual LAN (VLAN)?

-What are the Advantages of the VLAN?
+What are the advantages of VLAN?